divjotarora/specifications/source/auth/auth.rst

    #.
 A single invalid credential is the same as all credentials being
       invalid.

+All blocking operatoins executed as part of the authentication handshake MUST apply timeouts per the `Client Side Operations Timeout
+<../client-side-operations-timeout/client-side-operations-timeout.rst>`__
+specification.
 If the authentication handshake fails for a socket, drivers MUST close all other general-use sockets connected to the same server.

 Mechanism Negotiation via Handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~